 Doing this sort of work in low-resourced regions poses unique challenges:

-With the use of VAMS® in work such as performing PK studies or therapeutic drug monitoring in low-resourced regions, "the whole analytical pipeline becomes more efficient and solid pharmacological studies that take place in marginalized areas become more feasible," Dr. Hofmann says.
-"What I like the most about using Mitra® is that it is very patient-friendly and nurse-friendly.
+With the use of Mitra with VAMS® in clinical trials, PK studies or therapeutic drug monitoring in low-resourced regions, "the whole analytical pipeline becomes more efficient and solid, and pharmacological studies that take place in marginalized areas become more feasible," Dr. Hofmann says.
+"What I like the most about using the Mitra® device is that it is very patient-friendly and nurse-friendly.
 It is easy and intuitive to handle and does not scare patients away from donating their blood."